How To Stop Procrastinating

 Sometimes, avoiding procrastination looks like building better routines and habits that support productivity.
 Start small and find practical ways to live in the present moment, and gradually build up.

 For example, begin with a habit of working on your most important task for just 10 minutes each morning.
 Over time, increase the duration and complexity of your habits.
-Consistency is key in forming new, positive behaviors.
+Consistency is key to forming new, positive behaviours.

 Get Serious About Removing Distractions